 CHWs are certified through the Ohio Board of Nursing.
 Because they come from the communities they serve, they can have meaningful conversations with their neighborhood in addressing the social determinants of health.
 They are an important part of helping communities with health problems such as infant mortality, diabetes, high blood pressure, mental health, cancer and a host of other chronic diseases.
-The CHW training prepares individuals for work with a variety of organizations as they help people to be connected to the doctors, programs and resources they need to live better lives.
+The CHW training prepares individuals for work with a variety of organizations and health teams.
+Known as connectors, they help people to live better lives.

 - Must be 18 years of age;